mnikander/transpiler/README.md

-sudo apt install nodejs npm g++ cmake libgtest-dev git clone git@github.com:mnikander/transpiler.git cd transpiler/ npm run clean  # the 'clean' target ensures the 'out/' and 'out/artifacts/' directories are created npm run main   # build and run the example npm test       # build and run the unit tests
+sudo apt install nodejs npm g++ cmake libgtest-dev git clone git@github.com:mnikander/transpiler.git cd transpiler/ npm run setup    # the 'setup' target ensures the 'out/' and 'out/artifacts/' directories are created npm run build    # build the transpiler and its C++ library npm run test     # run the transpiler unit tests npm run test_cpp # run the tests for the C++ library npm run main     # build and run the example
 ```

 Both the main function and the unit tests will automatically transpile their abstract syntax trees to C++ and then compile and execute the resulting programs.